Bladder Infection (cont.)

 - Find a local Doctor in your town

 Self-medication for bladder infection is occasionally an option in patients with mild, recurrent infections.
 In reliable and compliant individuals who are familiar with the symptoms of frequent bladder infections, appropriate bladder infection antibiotics can be prescribed to them in advance by their treating physicians.
 The bladder infection medication may then be started by the patient on their own at the onset of their symptoms.
+If the symptoms do not improve after several days of treatment, a urine culture will be needed to ensure that the proper antibiotic is being used.

 Find out what women really need.